defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 # Large struct return values

-As pointed out by Peter Steinberger and @__block on Twitter, struct returns require special care on some architectures.
+As pointed out by [Peter Steinberger](https://twitter.com/steipete/status/540818091014627329) and [@__block](https://twitter.com/__block/status/540794469046812674) on Twitter, struct returns require special care on some architectures.
 Usually, method calls are namely funnelled through the `objc_msgSend` function, returning the result in a register.
 For large structs which cannot fit in a register, though, the compiler might generate a call to the special `objc_msgSend_stret` function, which returns the parameter on the stack instead.
-According to the ABI, this process happens on 32-bit architectures for types whose size is neither 1, 2, 4 nor 8.
+According to the [ABI](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/LowLevelABI/000-Introduction/introduction.html), this happens on 32-bit architectures for types whose size is neither 1, 2, 4 nor 8.

-The implementation above does not account for such special cases and must be fixed.
+The implementation above does not account for this special case and must be fixed.
 For method returning large structs, we need the `imp_implementationWithBlock` function to generate the correct implementation by having the block return a large struct.
 The kind of struct and its layout are irrelevant, we only need it to be sufficiently large.
 As for `objc_msgSend_stret`, there is an `objc_msgSendSuper_stret` for super calls to methods returning large structs, which we need to use instead.

-For large struct returns, and instead of calling the `class_swizzleSelector` function above, we must use the following `class_swizzleSelector_stret` function instead:
+For large struct returns, instead of calling the `class_swizzleSelector` function above, we therefore must call the `class_swizzleSelector_stret` function instead:

 {% highlight objective-c %}
 #import <objc/runtime.h>